Medicare Supplement Insurance (Medigap)

 Before you enroll in a Medigap plan, read through the following information to ensure you understand how it works and get the most from its benefits.

-- If you fail to enroll in Medigap during your six-month open enrollment period, insurance companies can charge you more for your plan or refuse to cover you at all.
+If you fail to enroll in Medigap during your six-month open enrollment period, insurance companies can charge you more for your plan or refuse to cover you at all based on your health.